ibm-cloud-docs/bare-metal/raid-commands.md

 #### Adaptec RAID cards
 {: #adaptec-raid-cards-support}

 Make sure that you include the full output of `arcconf getconfig 1/arcconf getlogs 1 device tabular` when you open a support case.
 Providing this information helps the support team identify drive order, array membership, array geometry, and cabling issues.
 This information is critical to the recovery of a lost RAID configuration.
-Granting permission to restart/power down in the initial update or asking it to be hot swapped speeds up the support ticket process.
+Granting permission to restart/power down in the initial update or asking it to be hot swapped speeds up the support case process.

 #### Broadcom RAID cards
 {: #broadcom-raid-cards-support}

 Use the following commands to obtain the log files for Broadcom RAID cards.
-You need to include the full output of these log files with your support ticket.
+You need to include the full output of these log files with your support case.
 ```
 /opt/MegaRAID/storcli/storcli64 /c0 show all
 /opt/MegaRAID/storcli/storcli64 /c0 show TermLog